Utshav-paudel/Learning-SQL/README.md

 * SELECT
 * UPDATE
 * DELETE<br>
-we had already learned about DMl statement .
+we had already learned about DML statement .
 Today we will start with DDL statement.

 ### CREATE